 In 2018 we partnered with Blue Heart Theatre on a production of Passing On, by Sean Denyer which played in the Dublin Gay Theatre Festival, Brighton Fringe and the Greater Manchester Fringe Festivals.

 In 2018.
 25/The Decriminalisation Monologues was performed as part of the Dublin Pride Festival to mark the 25th Anniversary of the decriminalisation of homosexuality in Ireland.
-This production will tour to Scotland, England and the Czech Republic in 2019.
+This production toured to Scotland, England and the Czech Republic in 2019, and was nominated for Best New play in Brighton and Prague and received five star reviews from North West End and the British Theatre Guide.

 The ref and The Paradise were together awarded the National GALA award in the Irish Arts and Literature Category, in October 2017.